Lecture Presentation & Discussion

 Turner Hall, Blair School of Music, Vanderbilt University, Nashville, TN

 One of the most significant ways in which university music programs interact with the community around them is through precollegiate music education.
 While performances and lectures can bring in audiences from the community several times per year, precollegiate education can bring in members of the community on a weekly or even more frequent basis.
 Due to a universities size and resources, compared to community music schools and private music teaching studios, universities are uniquely positioned to draw in a greater and more diverse student body.
 If precollegiate programing is integrated into the university, precollegiate music education can generate new audiences for university music programs and serve as an important link between the university and the “real world.”
 Further, almost all, if not all, of our graduating students who pursue musical careers and strive to share their music with the “real world” will engage in teaching music to children in some form.
-The proposed events will help prepare our students for this work.
+This event will help prepare our students for this work.

-Ching-yi Lin (Professor of violin at Western Kentucky University)
+Ching-Yi Lin, Professor of violin at Western Kentucky University